 Next, let’s talk about the key people who need to be involved in your Observability CoE.
 Below is an overview of the various roles to consider, along with common titles and some "pro-tips" for each role as you build the CoE.

-As you assemble this team, remember to keep it lean (two pizza team) focused and agile, with just enough members to accomplish your objectives.
-This team should include a strong mix of IT resources, such as support, IT operations, SRE/DevOps, application development, and those responsible for critical IT processes.
+Roles to include in the CoE.
+As you assemble this team, remember to keep it lean (two pizza team), focused, and agile, with just enough members to accomplish your objectives.
+This team should include a strong mix of IT resources, such as:

 Keep in mind, team composition may vary depending on the type of organization you’re in.
 For example, a shared services model, business unit IT, or more advanced SRE setups may require different mixes of skill sets and roles within the CoE.

+Balancing existing work with CoE.
 It’s important to strike a balance between CoE work and their existing responsibilities.
 One way to achieve this is by attaching to in-flight and high-priority initiatives already underway in the organization.
-Early on, as you form your CoE, the focus will be on clarifying priorities, setting scope, and ensuring that observability inputs/outputs are positioned to be ingrained in related and dependent processes.
-Over time, the CoE will transition into delivering iterative value, driving your observability strategy forward while balancing the team’s day-to-day roles.

 Here’s a table summarizing who should be involved and their responsibilities:

 Once your Observability CoE gets rolling, the value it can bring to your organization is practically limitless.
-Below are some sample initiatives the CoE might take on, all tied to the key areas we covered in the first blog—governance, standards, tools, business alignment, and measurable impact.
+Below are some sample initiatives the CoE might take on, all tied to important areas: governance, standards, tools, business alignment, and measurable impact.

 The goal of this section is to give you practical examples of things that both your executive sponsor and CoE team members could agree are currently missing and need to be fixed.
 This is the art of the possible, laying out what can be achieved through focused CoE initiatives.